Are you interested in becoming an NWRA Board Member? Read on...

 How do I get my name on the list?

 Check the ‘interest’ statement when you register for the Annual Conference; or, notify conference personnel when you pick up your registration materials; or, express your interest during the NWRA caucus before nominations are made.
-If this is something that interests you, please contact Tina Triplett, our Executive Director, via email at firstname.lastname@example.org or telephone at (775) 473-5473, the State Engineer, or any current Board Member.
+If this is something that interests you, contact NWRA at firstname.lastname@example.org or (775) 473-5473, the State Engineer or any of the current Board Members.